gala377/RustToyLang/README.md

 After which, optionally, there is a function attribute list, 0 or more identifiers separated by spaces and surrounded with parenthesis.
-Following is the colos and then expression being the functions body.
+Following is the colon and then expression being the functions body.

 #### FuncDef Examples